wave1822/redarcs-reader/README.md

 4 It now should be new file caled subredditfile.html in the same folder as the script

-5 open the subredditfile.html file on your werbroser.
+5 open the subredditfile.html file on your web broser.